Zheng Y, Dou JR, Gao Y, Dong L, Li G. · 2017

 Salunke BP, Umathe SN, Chavan JG. · 2014

-Researchers exposed mice to 50 Hz magnetic fields from power lines for 8 hours daily up to 120 days.
-The mice developed obsessive-compulsive behaviors and showed increased nitric oxide levels in brain regions controlling behavior, suggesting power-frequency fields can alter brain chemistry.
+Researchers exposed mice to 50 Hz magnetic fields (power line frequency) for 8 hours daily and found it caused obsessive-compulsive behaviors.
+The exposure increased nitric oxide in brain regions controlling behavior, suggesting this chemical pathway explains how magnetic fields can affect mental health.

 de Groot MW, Kock MD, Westerink RH. · 2014